ram-sridhar/pyisv/README.rst

    pip install pyisv

-Please install the dependencies before installing the pysiv
+Before installing the `pyisv` package, make sure to install its dependencies:

 Dependencies
 ============